Orthogonal-Research-Lab/devoworm.github.io/DevoWorm.md

 # DevoWorm

-The DevoWorm website is located at [devoworm.weebly.com](http://devoworm.weebly.com/).
+The DevoWorm group website is located at [devoworm.weebly.com](http://devoworm.weebly.com/).
 The website features links to educational, academic, media-related and collaborative opportunities associated with the project.
+The DevoZoo is located at [devoworm.github.io](http://devoworm.github.io), and features content relevant to community education and engagement.
 DevoWorm is affiliated with the [OpenWorm Foundation](http://www.openworm.org/) and the [Orthogonal Research Laboratory](http://orthogonal-research.weebly.com/).
 We engage in Open Science, an encourage the use of Jupyter Notebooks, short video descriptions of research, and demos.

 ## Roadmap